(quantum of light, i.e., light as a particle)

-some light/matter interactions that the wave theory does not.
-Photons are elementary particles (a type of boson) according to naturally travel "the speed of light".
+some light/matter interactions that the wave theory does not. particles (a type of boson) that interact with other particles.
+They naturally travel "the speed of light", always.
 As implied above, and carries an amount of energy proportional to that frequency.